Alzheimer's vs Parkinson's Dementia: Key Differences Explained

 - Increasing trouble with planning or organizing

-- Challenges performing everyday tasks such as balancing a checkbook
+- Challenges performing everyday tasks, such as balancing a checkbook

-The key brain changes linked to Parkinson's disease and Parkinson's-related dementia are abnormal deposits of common brain proteins called alpha-synuclein.
 These deposits are known as Lewy bodies, named after the doctor who discovered them.
-As more of these proteins clump in the brain, normal brain cells begin to die off.1
+As these proteins clump in the brain, normal brain cells begin to die off.1

 Over time, the buildup of these proteins causes normal brain cells to die, and affected parts of the brain may shrink.5

-Symptoms related to brain function are different
+How are symptoms related to brain function different?

 Can you have both Parkinson's and Alzheimer's?